CatherineG21/dsc-hypothesis-testing-cumulative-lab/README.md

 ttest_pvalue = stats.ttest_ind(rent, own, equal_var=False).pvalue / 2
 print("t-statistic p-value:", ttest_pvalue)
 ```
+t-statistic p-value: 5.394649320817826e-54
 """
+The appropriate test is a two-sample t-test since PHYSHLTH (numeric) is compared across two groups (renters and homeowners).
+The null hypothesis states that renters and homeowners report the same mean number of unhealthy days while the alternative states that renters report more unhealthy days.

-Since the p-value is far below 0.05, we reject the null hypothesis and conclude that renters report more unhealthy days than homeowners.
-Further investigation could explore whether this difference is due to income levels or issues related to renting conditions.
+The p-value (5.39e-54) is far below 0.05, so the null hypothesis is rejected.
+Renters report significantly more unhealthy days than homeowners, suggesting further investigation into factors such as income or renting conditions.

 """

 ## 4. Describe the Relationship between Chronic Sickness and Nicotine Use